Turing Scheme

 Maximum: 12 months

-Funding is only available to support University of Reading students going abroad; not to support students from partner institutions/organisations coming to Reading, or recent graduates from the University of Reading undertaking internships or work placements.
+Funding is only available to support University of Reading students going abroad; not to support students from partner institutions/organisations coming to Reading.
+UoR does not use Turing funds to support recent graduates from the University of Reading undertaking internships or work placements.

 Eligible destinations